SwarmUS/HiveMind/README.md

 ## Formatting
 You can run `make format` and `make check-format` to match the formatting convention used.

+## Doc
+The doc will be built on `make all` target, if you need to only rebuild the doc, use `make doc`.

 ## Debugging
 OpenOCD has a gdb server that defaults to port 3333, you can then connect to it using arm-none-eabi-gdb.
 The server can be launched using this command